Not running for president (yet), Hillary Clinton keeps the spotlight

 Still, a movement has taken hold around her.

-Twenty contributors were "bundlers" for Obama in 2012, meaning they donated up to the legal individual limit and then collected additional money from others.
+Twenty contributors were "bundlers" for Obama in 2012, meaning they gave up to the legal individual limit and then collected additional money from others.

 Jeremy Bird and Mitch Stewart, prominent veterans of the Obama campaign's field operation, have signed onto the political action committee.